- What kind of sponsor licences are there?

 OK, where do I start?

-These sections state that a sponsor has to fulfil certain eligibility and suitability criteria to get their licence.
+Section L8 of the guidance details how would-be sponsors have to fulfil certain eligibility and suitability criteria to get their licence.

 The eligibility criteria are pretty straightforward.
 The would-be sponsor has to submit evidence to show that it is a genuine employer with a lawful trading presence in the UK.
 I’ll give some examples in the next section.